 FUNDING AREAS: Youth, education, literacy, arts, women and girls, environment, capacity building, opportunity gaps, college and career

 VCF offers competitive grant rounds for Vermont nonprofits.
 It also posts current opportunities on its website.
 For example, Opportunity Gap grant programs support early care and learning, youth and families, college and career training, and community and economic vitality.
 There are also statewide grant programs housed at VCF, including the Con Hogan Community Leadership Award for Vermont leaders, the Paul Post Fund for Libraries for public school and libraries’ young adult programs, and the Samara Fund for LGBTQ Communities.
-There’s also the Vermont Arts Endowment Fund for statewide arts groups and the Vermont Women’s Fund for groups that support career pathways and prospects for women and girls in Vermont.
+There is also the Vermont Arts Endowment Fund for statewide arts groups and the Vermont Women’s Fund for groups that support career pathways and prospects for women and girls in Vermont.
 Long-term grantmaking is made through the High Meadows Fund (climate resilience and working farms and forests), the J. Warren & Lois McClure Foundation (post-secondary education and training), and the Permanent Fund for Vermont's Children.
 However, these grants are available mainly on an invitation-only basis.

 VCF place-based programs focus on issues in their home regions and include the following:

 Addison County, Brandon & Beyond: The Walter Cerf Community Fund

 Chittenden County: The Concert Artists Fund

 Deerfield River Enhancement Fund

 Brattleboro: Crosby-Gannett Fund

 Brattleboro: Dunham-Mason Fund

 Lake Champlain Basin: Kelsey Trust

 Lake Champlain & Tributaries Restoration Fund

 South Lake Champlain Fund

 Lamoille County & Beyond: The Green Mountain Fund

 The Northeast Kingdom Fund

 Rutland County: Hills and Hollows Fund

 Upper Connecticut River Mitigation & Enhancement Fund

 VCF accepts grant applications for certain programs.The foundation staff can be reached with general questions at firstname.lastname@example.org or (802) 388-3355.
-The address is 3 Court Street, Middlebury, Vermont 05753.
+Get to know the various staff members by following the VCF staff blog.
 Keep up with foundation news and events here.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).